apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/InstrumentYourLibrary.md

 ### Starting Trace Spans in Your Library

-The above steps are enough if you wanted to provide contextual baggage propagation, and already enables techniques such as *correlation ids* which can be set once, in one system, and then carried through to any downstream services the code makes calls from while the baggage is set.
+The above steps are enough if you wanted to provide contextual baggage propagation.
+It already enables techniques such as **correlation ids** which can be set once, in one system, and then carried through to any downstream services the code makes calls from while the baggage is set.

-Many libraries also have the opportunity to start trace spans themselves, on behalf of users, in pieces of the library that can provide useful insight in the behavior or the library in production.
-For example, the HTTPServer can start spans as soon as it begins handling HTTP requests, and this way provide a parent span to any spans the user-code would be creating itself.
+Many libraries also have the opportunity to start trace spans themselfes, on behalf of users, in pieces of the library that can provide useful insight in the behavior or the library in production.
+For example, the `HTTPServer` can start spans as soon as it begins handling HTTP requests, and this way provide a parent span to any spans the user-code would be creating itself.

-Let us revisit the previous sample HTTPServer which restores baggage around invoking the user-code, and further extend it to start a span including basic information about the HTTPRequest being handled:
+Let us revisit the previous sample `HTTPServer` which restored baggage around invoking the user-code, and further extend it to start a span including basic information about the `HTTPRequest` being handled:

 ```swift
 // SUB-OPTIMAL EXAMPLE: